 But before we tell you all about how to wear a women’s blazer and how to style one with different outfits, let’s first talk about the types of blazers for women.

-Here is a glossary of casual blazers for women that you ought to know before you start looking for The One:
+Here is a glossary of types of women's blazers that are currently going in trend.
+Check these casual blazers for women that you ought to know before you start looking for The One:

 A single-breasted blazer is one showing only one row of buttons at the front when fastened.
 It is the most common style and works perfectly well for formal as well as casual occasions.